-Our business and operational results could be adversely affected by general conditions in the U.S. economy, including conditions that are outside of our control, such as the impact of health and safety concerns from the current outbreak of the COVID-19 coronavirus ("COVID-19"), which has been declared by the World Health Organization to be a pandemic.
+Our business and operational results could be adversely affected by general conditions in the U.S. economy, including conditions that are outside of our control, such as the impact of health and safety concerns from the COVID-19 pandemic.
 The most recent U.S. and global economic and financial conditions related to COVID-19 resulted in extreme volatility and disruptions in the capital and credit markets.
 A severe or prolonged economic downturn, and the related adverse economic and health consequences could result in a variety of risks to our business, financial condition or results from operations, including weakened demand from our client families, decreased preneed sales, increased preneed installment contract defaults, increased cremation rates, reduced access to capital and credit markets or delays in obtaining client family payments.
 A weak or declining economy could also strain our supply partners.
-Additionally, our business relies heavily on our employees, including key employees due to the localized and personal nature of our business.
+Additionally, our business relies heavily on our employees, including key employees due to the localized and personal nature of our business, and adverse events such as health-related concerns, the inability to travel and other matters affecting the general work environment could harm our business.
 In the event of a major disruption caused by the outbreak of pandemic diseases such as COVID-19, we may lose the services of a number of our key employees or experience system interruptions, which could lead to impacts to our regular business operations, inefficiencies and reputational harm.
-Due to the uncertainty around the ultimate impact of the COVID-19 outbreak to our business and operations, the impact on our business and operations, the impact on our business and operational results cannot be reasonably estimated at this time.
+Due to the uncertainty around the ultimate impact of COVID-19 to our business and operations, the impact on our business cannot be reasonably estimated at this time.
 Any of the foregoing could harm our business and we cannot anticipate all the ways in which the current COVID-19 pandemic and financial market conditions could adversely impact our business.